pyOpenSci/pyopensci.github.io/_posts/2022-09-10-executive-director-pyopensci-leah-wasser-updates.md

 ### We will also continue to curate our partnership with the Journal of Open Source Software (JOSS).
 Package maintainers can still submit a package to us if they wish to publish with JOSS.
 Our partnership supports a "fast track" review in JOSS if its functionality fits their scope and requirements.
-Once a package is accepted by pyOpenSci , if the package fits into the JOSS scope our review will count towards JOSS.
+Once a package is accepted by pyOpenSci, if the package fits into the JOSS scope our review will be accepted by JOSS.
 A package author then only needs to write a paper for JOSS, and they will be "dual" published with us and JOSS.
 This, friends, is a win-win!